anthropics/anthropic-sdk-csharp/README.md

     }
 }

-// and then get the full aggregated message as the aggregator will cache the messages internally you can call this method multiple times var fullMessage = await aggregator.Message();
+// And then get the full aggregated message. var fullMessage = await aggregator.Message();

 ```